-A pillar has 5 Defense and 30 Health.
-When reduced to 0 health, a pillar crumbles, which creates an area of difficult terrain with a 3-meter radius that lasts until the sand is cleared.
-Each 1.5-meter diameter portion of the area requires at least 1 minute to clear by hand.
+A pillar has 12 Defense, 2 Soak, and 30 Health.
+When reduced to 0 health, a pillar crumbles, which creates an area of difficult terrain with a 2-meter radius that lasts until the sand is cleared.
+Each 1-meter diameter portion of the area requires at least 1 minute to clear by hand.

 If a pillar is created under a creature, that creature must make a Reflex saving throw or be lifted by the pillar.
 A creature can choose to fail the save.

-On a successful save, the creature moves up to 1.5 meters to the nearest space.
+On a success, the creature moves up to 1 meter to the nearest space.

-If a pillar is prevented from reaching its full height because of a ceiling or other obstacle, a creature on the pillar takes 3d6 bludgeoning damage and is restrained, pinched between the pillar and the obstacle.
-A creature restrained by a pillar can use an action to make an Acrobatics or Brawn check (its choice) against your spell save DC.
+If a pillar is prevented from reaching its full height because of a ceiling or other obstacle, a creature on the pillar takes 4d6 bludgeoning damage and is restrained, pinched between the pillar and the obstacle.
+A creature restrained by a pillar can use an action to make a Brawn or Nimbleness check (its choice) against your spell save Difficulty.

 On a success, the creature is no longer restrained and must either move off the pillar or fall off it.

-You can create two additional pillars for each additional mana or psi expended.
+You can create one additional pillar for each additional mana expended.